owulveryck/blog/content/post/software1.5.md

 # Conclusion

 As Karpathy's explained: we will still need software 1.0 to build software 2.0.
+I have used very old concepts to build some tools for writing and processing a software 2.0.
 In my example, the software 2.0 is the combination of the equations written in unicode and the values of the tensors which are arrays of floats.

 A better step would be to parse a complete set of equations such as: